thinkbeforecoding/thinkbeforecoding/Posts/information-space-time.md

 >
 > **Don't**

-But once data can't fit you have too distribute, and you get this kind of schemas:
+But once data can't fit you have to distribute, and you get this kind of schemas:

 ![Event propagation and causality](https://www.cs.rit.edu/~ark/winter2012/730/module04/fig03.png "Event propagation and causality in a distributed system")